strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 - Http4k plateaus first, staying within 3000--3200 req/s range between 8 and 256 concurrent connections.
 - Ktor reaches ~5000 req/s in the 32--128 connections zone.
 - Actix hits more than double of that, ~11000 req/s for 128 and 256 concurrent connections.
-- After reaching their peaks, both Actix and Ktor apparently become oversaturated, showing slightly degraded performance.
+- After reaching their peaks, both Actix and Ktor become oversaturated, showing slightly degraded performance.
   This effect is more pronounced and happens earlier in the Ktor case.
-- Behaviour of Http4k in extreme connection counts is *opposite*, reaching its peak *successful* req/s of ~3500, despite presence of non-zero error ratio.
+- The behaviour of Http4k in extreme connection counts is *opposite*, reaching its peak *successful* req/s of ~3500, despite the presence of non-zero error ratio.
   - I am unable to reasonably explain this behaviour.

 Coincidence or not,
 Actix & Ktor that share somewhat similar shapes in the graph are both based on async executors and low thread counts, while Http4k uses more conventional high thread count and blocking I/O.

-Another observation is that Google Cloud Run's default (and maximum) concurrent connection count of 80 almost exactly hits the sweet spot of all measured implementations.
+Note that Google Cloud Run's default (and maximum) concurrent connection count of 80 almost exactly hits the sweet spot of all measured implementations.

 <embed type="image/svg+xml" src="/images/2020-09-06-bench-rust-kotlin-microservices/latency_vs_connections_50.svg" />